-The Global Aviation Data Management (GADM) program is a data management platform which integrates all sources of operational data received from various channels.
-These include IATA-unique programs, which all feed into a common, interlinked database structure.
+The Global Aviation Data Management (GADM) program is a data management platform which integrates multiple sources of operational data received from various channels.
+These include IATA-unique programs, which all feed into a common interlinked database structure as well as operational data such as weather, NOTAMs etc.

-Techniques to improve aviation safety have moved beyond the analyses of isolated accidents, to data-driven analyses of trends and the interaction between the links in the air transport chain.
-This is what the GADM program is about.
-It offers a comprehensive, cross-database analysis, supporting a proactive data-driven approach for advanced trend analysis and predictive risk mitigation.
+Techniques to improve aviation performance have moved beyond the analysis of isolated events to data-driven analyses of trends and the interactions within the entire air transport industry.
+The GADM program offers a comprehensive data-driven approach for advanced trend analysis, predictive risk mitigation and efficient maintenance cost management.

 What’s the first question you hear when you raise an issue in an airline?
 Where is the data to support this?
 How is this affecting the rest of the industry?
 GADM offers the answers to these questions.